timothynegron/what-i-learned-in-week-3/README.md

 let myFirstString = 'Hello World';
 ```

-The single quotes before and, after the text, *tells the computer that the type of the variable is String*.
+The single quotes before and after the text, *tells the computer that the variable's type is String*.

 Here is an example of creating a boolean variable: